Why Go to a Dentist for Sleep Apnea?

 Your doctor may recommend you change your behaviors, such as cease smoking and drinking, lose weight, sleep in a better position, and exercise, if these apply to you.

 They may also recommend you wear a PAP device, which helps to open your airways to allow for uninterrupted breathing while you sleep.

 Alternatively, or along with other types of treatment, you may wear a dental mouthguard, which is where we at O’Connor Dental Care come in.
 An oral appliance can set your jaw in the correct position, allowing air to flow better.
 It can also help prevent bruxism (the aforementioned teeth grinding.)

-If you have sleep apnea, please request a consultation with Drs.
-Patrick and Emily.
+If you have sleep apnea, please request a consultation with Dr. Emily.
 Our team at O’Connor Dental Care can create a treatment plan with you and your primary care doctor, fit you for a dental appliance, monitor your progress, and get you back to experiencing restful and restorative sleep.